Ghost Free Theory in Unitary Gauge: A New Candidate: Extension of TEXT With Two First Derivative of Scalar Field

 In the previous section, we discussed how one could eliminate ghosts in the Lagrangian $L_{1-6}$ by following \cite{Joshi:2021azw}.
 In what follows, we derive another method of getting rid of ghosts by introducing additional coupling $A_{\mu}A_{\nu}$ in Eq.(\ref{S0}).
 As seen here, this additional coupling does not introduce new higher derivatives but rather generates new Lagrangians.
 Mathematically, instead of the tensor $ \tilde{H}^{\mu \nu \rho \sigma \alpha \beta \gamma \delta}$ of rank 8, a tensor of rank 10 has to be used, we called it $\tilde{H}_{1} ^{\mu \nu \rho \sigma \alpha \beta \gamma \delta \eta \zeta}$.
 In this case, we consider the following action,

 where the tensor $\tilde{H}_{1}^{\mu \nu \rho \sigma \alpha \beta \gamma \delta \eta \zeta}$ is given as,

-The first term of this equation is obtained by a scalar extension ($A_{\mu}A^{\mu}$) of $L_{1-6}$ that gives five terms (we are not considering $L_{5}$ here, whose contribution is zero due to the antisymmetric properties of the Riemann tensor).
+where $H_i$'s are functions of $\phi$ and $X$.
+To avoid confusion from the previous section, we use the Lagrangian coefficient $H_{i}'s$ instead of $D_{i}'s$, where we have taken $H_5=D_6$ for consistency (since the contribution from $L_5$ was zero owing to the antisymmetric properties of the Riemann tensor).
 Other terms are obtained by considering all possible couplings, resulting in a total 16 Lagrangians.
-To avoid confusion from the previous section, we use the Lagrangian coefficient $H_{i}'s$ instead of $D_{i}'s$.
 Eq.(\ref{S1}) can be written in the following form,

 where $L_i$s (i=1,2...6) are defined as,